xmidt-org/docs/content/docs/operating/talaria.md

 ```bash
 docker run -e URL=http://HOSTNAME:PRIMARY_PORT rdkb-simulator
 ```
-Where HOSTNAME is your DNS record, docker container, or ip address.
+Where `HOSTNAME` is your DNS record, docker container, or ip address listening on the `PRIMARY_PORT`.
 _**NOTE**_: If you are running talaria locally, you will need to provide the ip address of your machine.